noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

                 -   Confirm the tooltip is working properly
                 -   Consult [CCD Oracle Package (CCDP) Testing Documentation](./test_cases/packages/CCDP/CRDMA%20CCDP%20Testing%20Documentation.md) for a testing SOP for the "Deep Copy" functionality
                 -   Confirmed that unauthorized users cannot perform "deep copy" in the app
-                    -   Logout in new browser tab and click Save button (session has expired error)
+                    -   X Logout in new browser tab and click Save button (session has expired error)
-                    -   Update user group to [remove all permissions](#appendix) and click the delete button (error - not authorized)
+                    -   X Update user group to [remove all permissions](#appendix) and click the delete button (error - not authorized)
-                    -   Update user group to [assign the CCD READ role](#ccd-read) and then click the delete button (error - not authorized)
+                    -   X Update user group to [assign the CCD READ role](#ccd-read) and then click the delete button (error - not authorized)
-                    -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button (ok)
+                    -   X Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button (ok)
                     -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the save button (ok)
 -   Page 230
     -   Confirmed that if there is no CRUISE_ID argument then the page shows a warning
     -   Page Loading
         -   Logout in new browser tab and load the page (session has expired error)
         -   Update user group to [remove all permissions](#appendix) and load the page (error - not authorized)
-        -   Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
+        -   X Update user group to [assign the CCD READ role](#ccd-read) and load the page (ok - readonly)
         -   Update user group to [assign the CCD WRITE role](#ccd-write) and then load the page (ok - active form)
         -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then load the page (ok - active form)
     -   Confirmed authorized users can insert/update/delete records